 We recently helped Jefferson Center for Mental Health freshen their brand, key messages, and tagline.
 For Jefferson Center, collaboration with their clients and other organizations is one of their primary values.
 Rather than simply title this value “collaboration” or “cooperation,” we constructed a brand value unique to Jefferson Center:

 COLLABORATE TO MAKE LIFE BETTER: Our goals are best accomplished by working hand-in-hand with clients, family members, co-workers, colleagues, partners, community agencies, businesses, elected officials, and peer organizations throughout the state and nation.
 We embrace our leadership position, and we know that through meaningful cooperation and shared insights, we can help individuals live better, while doing the most good for our community.

 So the next time you’re tempted to define your values with single words or generic phrases stop yourself and ask:

 - What type of values will serve your organization best?

 - What will motivate your employees?

 - What will make your organization stand out?

 While this Harvard Business Review article on making your values mean something focuses on corporate values and was typed nearly 15 years ago, its contents still ring relevant today.

 About the Author

-Julie Malmberg Grawe is a brand strategist with diverse experience working in the nonprofit, foundation, and corporate sectors.
-Julie is a frequent Mission Minded collaborator, and is based out of Denver.
+Julie Malmberg Grawe is a senior brand strategist based in Denver with diverse experience working in the nonprofit, foundation, and corporate sectors.

 See all posts by Julie Malmberg Grawe